How Do Multilingual Language Models Remember Facts?: Language Information Flow

-An input example expresses a relation \(r\) and a subject \(s\) in language \(\mathcal{L}\).
-We conduct three experiments where the patch and context examples share certain input characteristics.
-In particular, we test three different conditions: (1) \(\{= \mathcal{L}, \neq r, \neq s\}\), where the language is the same but the relation and subject differ; (2) \(\{\neq \mathcal{L}, = r, \neq s\}\), where the relation remains the same but the language and subject differ; and (3) \(\{\neq \mathcal{L}, \neq r, = s\}\), where the subject is the same but the language and relation differ.
+An input example expresses a relation \(r\) and a subject \(s\) in language \(\mathcal{L}\), which we note \((\mathcal{L}(r), \mathcal{L}(s))\).
+We conduct three experiments where the \(p\) and \(c\) examples share certain input characteristics: (1)~\(\{= \mathcal{L}, \neq r, \neq s\}\), the language is the same but the relation and subject differ; (2)~\(\{\neq \mathcal{L}, = r, \neq s\}\), the relation remains the same but the language and subject differ; and (3)~\(\{\neq \mathcal{L}, \neq r, = s\}\), the subject is the same but the language and relation differ.
 (1) allows us to study how the relation is encoded while controlling for the language, whereas (2)-(3) help us explore how the interaction between relation and language affects the extraction of the object from the subject.
-In all experiments, English is used as the patch language, \(\mathcal{L}_p=\text{en}\).
+In Figure \ref{fig:summary_patching_eurollm} and \ref{fig:summary_patching_xglm} we show the aggregated results of these 3 settings, with setup (1) we localize when the object is resolved (blue), with setup (2) when the relation \textit{and} language are encoded (purple), and with setup (3) when the relation is encoded (green).